Week 15 — Interface and application programming

 panel look correct.

 The bigger lesson was strapping pins on the ESP32.
 I first tied the LCD RST line to GPIO12 because that matched a convenient label on a pinout card.
 The panel stayed dark even though SPI traffic looked plausible in code.
 Digging into Espressif’s documentation, GPIO12 is also MTDI, a strapping pin that is sampled at chip reset to configure the flash voltage behavior of the VDD_SDIO domain.
 At reset, the voltage expected on that strapping state must match the flash fitted on the module (the common WROOM modules use 3.3 V flash).
-If GPIO12 is driven or pulled to the wrong level during that sampling window, boot or flash access can fail or behave intermittently—which is why many reference designs tell you to treat GPIO12 as “do not use lightly” for outputs such as an active-low reset that might sit in an unsafe state at power-up.
+If GPIO12 is driven or pulled to the wrong level during that sampling window, boot or flash access can fail or behave intermittently.
+Many reference designs treat GPIO12 as risky for outputs such as an active-low reset that might sit in the wrong state at power-up.
 After I moved TFT_RST to a normal, non-strapping GPIO (and kept the net short and clean), the ILI9341 initialization sequence finally ran as expected.

 Primary references I used while writing this up: ESP32 datasheet (strapping pins / MTDI) and Espressif’s boot mode / strapping overview.